goranpjevic/primes-app/readme.md

 ## features

 * generate prime numbers:
-	* choose primality test
+	* choose the primality test
 	* choose the number of bits for the random number
 	* choose the accuracy for the `miller-rabin` primality test
 * check if a number is prime:
-	* choose primality test
+	* choose the primality test
 	* choose the accuracy for the `miller-rabin` primality test
-	* choose number to be checked
+	* choose the number to check
 * the time is measured for both functions

 ## screenshot